Your $3,000 cash loan could be just a few clicks away.

 - Age.
 You must be at least 18 years old (varies by state).

 - Credit history.
-You can still get a loan with bad credit, even if you’ve filed for bankruptcy.
+You could still get a loan with bad credit, even if you’ve filed for bankruptcy.

 What loan options do you have to borrow $3,000?